 Not into DIY?
 I have this exact shelf ready for purchase in my shop.
 (SOLD)

-My hope is that this is a project that you will try to help you get acquainted with tools and woodworking.
+Finally, my hope is that this is a project that you will try to help you get acquainted with tools and woodworking.
 This simple design can be the building block to so much more.

-Do pin and share for your own future reference and inspire others to do the same.
+Additionally, pin and share for your own future reference and inspire others to do the same.